 PAs (especially the Investor-Owned Utility Program Administrators (IOU-PAs)) are encouraged, but not required, to offer a portfolio of programs that support all 5 of the MS segment sub-Objectives.

-PAs and Program Implementers can develop their own MS metrics to track the performance of their programs.
+PAs must propose MS program-level metrics with targets in their applications that demonstrate progress toward segment defined sub-objectives in accordance with MS principles.

 Although MS segment programs can contribute to Resource Acquisition program participation in the short and long term, MS segment programs are not required to do so.

 Non-Resource Codes and Standards (C&S) activities should be segmented within C&S and not MS.